stethoscope-js/stethoscope.js.org/docs/api.md

 After you have enabled publishing to GitHub Pages, your repository will be available at https://username.github.io/repo/ where `username` is your GitHub username and `repo` is the name of your repository.
 This is your base URL.

+### Custom domain

+You can also enable custom domains on your GitHub repository.
+To enable publishing with a custom domain:

+1. Create a new `CNAME` file in your repository root
+2. Enter your domain name in the file and commit it
+3. Set GitHub Pages' DNS records for your domain

+For more information, including a list of DNS records, read the following article on the GitHub website: [Configuring a custom domain for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).

 ## API

 Each integration has its own API.
 For example, time tracking from RescueTime is available at https://username.github.io/repo/data/rescuetime-time-tracking/api.json.
 As an example, the template repository's RescueTime data is available at https://stethoscope-js.github.io/stethoscope/data/rescuetime-time-tracking/api.json.